pnsn/GFAST/README.md

 8. [Earthworm](http://earthworm.isti.com/trac/earthworm/) v7.8 or greater with geojson2ew.  geojson2ew will require [rabbitmq](https://github.com/alanxz/rabbitmq-c) and [Jansson](https://github.com/akheron/jansson).

     Checkout latest (confirm this is public access)

         >svn checkout svn://svn.isti.com/earthworm/trunk earthworm_svn
-        often this resides in /opt/earthworm
+        // Assuming this resides in /opt/earthworm:
         >cd /opt/earthworm/earthworm_svn
         >source environment/ew_linux.bash
         >cd src
         >make unix         // Check that /opt/earthworm/earthworm_svn/lib/libew_* is present

-9. [ActiveMQ](http://activemq.apache.org/) both the Java and C++ portions.
+9. [ActiveMQ](http://activemq.apache.org/) The C++ portion.
 These will require other things that you likely already have like libssl, libcrypto, and the Apache runtime library.

     Note: [MTH] I haven't found the APR to be necessary
+    Note: For building GFAST, the instructions here for downloading and installing activemq-cpp are sufficient.
+          However, as soon as gfast_eew starts, it will try to connect to an activemq broker at the url and port specified in gfast.props.

     https://centos.pkgs.org/7/epel-aarch64/activemq-cpp-3.9.3-3.el7.aarch64.rpm.html